Unpacking the Power of Language: Important Quotes from J.B. Priestley's An Inspector Calls

 Q: Why is the Inspector's role so crucial in the play?

 A: The Inspector acts as a catalyst for change, exposing the hypocrisy and moral failings of the Birling family.
-His relentless questioning forces them to confront their actions and their consequences, prompting introspection and ultimately, a potential for societal reform.
+Still, his relentless questioning forces them to confront their actions and their consequences, prompting introspection and ultimately, a potential for societal reform.
 He represents the conscience of society, challenging the status quo and demanding accountability.

 Q: How does Priestley use language to convey his message?